R2-G2/Betriebsrat/README.md

 ## Customization

-You can customize the meeting animation by editing the JSON files:
+You can customize the meeting animation by editing the JavaScript data files:

-- `js/meeting-topics.json` - Contains the topics discussed in the meeting
+- `js/meeting-topics.js` - Contains the topics discussed in the meeting
-- `js/meeting-phrases.json` - Contains the phrases spoken by participants
+- `js/meeting-phrases.js` - Contains the phrases spoken by participants

-These files can be modified manually to add, remove, or change the content displayed in the animation.
+These files can be modified manually to add, remove, or change the content displayed in the animation without facing CORS restrictions when running locally.

 ## Browser Compatibility